2026 Conference

 5:00pm – 7:00pm

-Registration Opens and Special Kickoff Event at Tall Tree Tastings Winery with History Bingo
+Registration Opens and Special Kickoff Event at Tall Tree Tastings Winery (122 N 5th Street, Beatrice) with History Bingo

 Tall Tree Tastings Winery with History Bingo.
 Meet your NMA Board and Area Reps.
 Food and Bingo provided by Gage County Historical Society.
 Attendees pay for their own wine/drinks.
 MAX CAPACITY: 50